FilPag/Chip8_Emulator/README.md

 # Emulationstuff
-A collection of stupid emulation stuff
+A collection of dumb emulation stuff